DakkuaDev/in-our-minds-godot/README.md

 ## Contribute

-This framework is continually evolving and is part of an ongoing GameJam.
+This framework is continually evolving and is part of an ongoing [**GameJam**](https://itch.io/jam/mental-health-game-dev-champions-2024).
 Before contributing, please review the required contributor profiles and confirm with me if you meet any of them.

 Contributor Guidelines
 Engine Requirement: Godot 4.2 Stable